futrime/lip/docs/tooth_json_file_reference.md

 ### Syntax

-Provide the name, description , author and tags of your tooth.
-The source field is optional and is for indicating the source code repository of your tooth.
+Provide information about your tooth in the form of a JSON object with the following fields:

+- `name`: (required) the name of your tooth.
+- `description`: (required) a short description of your tooth.
+- `author`: (required) the author of your tooth.
+- `tags`: (required) an array of tags of your tooth.
+- `avatar_url`: the URL of the tooth's avatar.
+If not set, the default avatar will be used.
+If a relative path is provided, it will be regarded as a path relative to **the source repository path**.
+- `source`: the source repository of your tooth.
+If not set, the tooth repository path will be used.

 ### Examples